rachaelaber/dispersion/outline.md

 where $R_t I_t$ is the expected value and the dispersion parameter is equal to I_t.

-Other processes besides the current number infected might dispersion so we should look at changes in $\theta_t$ to understand important processes that may leave a signal in dispersion.
-Specifically estimate theta over time, and also scan for changepoints.
+Other processes besides the current number infected might affect dispersion so we should look at changes in $\theta_t$ to understand important processes that may leave a signal in dispersion.
+Specifically, we estimate $\theta$ over time.

-The general framework is that incidence is drawn from a negative binomial distribution with time-varying mean and dispersion parameters.
+The general framework is that incidence is drawn from a negative binomial distribution with time-varying mean and dispersion parameters that vary more slowly than the mean.

 $$f_t(I) = {I + \theta - 1 \choose I} \frac{\mu}{\mu+\theta}^I \frac{\theta}{\mu +\theta}^\theta$$